Historical Paris Monuments in France - Page 5

 Previous 1 2 3 4 5 6 7 8 9 10 Next >>

-Constructed in the 1800s the Palais Galliera was purposely built to be a museum in a Renaissance style then passed to the City of Paris.
+Now a Paris monument, Palais Galliera was constructed in the 1800s to be a museum in a Renaissance style which then passed to the City of Paris.

 Unfortunately the Musee de Radio France has closed its doors, but the building can still be visited plus they hold different concerts and temporary exhibitions.

-First opened in the 1600s The Pont Neuf is the oldest bridge in Paris that spans over the River Seine connecting the Ile de la Cite to both banks of the River.
+This Paris monument was first opened in the 1600s and is the oldest bridge in Paris that spans over the River Seine connecting the Ile de la Cite to both banks of the River.

 Constructed in the 1800s La Grande Halle in Park Villette has been fully restored and is now a entertainment venue with concerts, shows, exhibitions and more.